ethanp/programming/Notes/Security Notes.md

         * *Decrypt ciphertext*
         * *Create* the **digital signature**
     * Computationally infeasible to determine private key from public key
         * So public key can be published, and only those with private key may read the messages
 * **Rainbow table attack** --- a *dictionary attack* using a precomputed table of reversed cryptographic hash functions
     * using a **salt** makes this attack unfeasible
 * **Replay attack** --- someone catches your request to send money to someone else, and they just keep sending that request over and over
 * **Salt** --- random data that is used as an additional input to a one-way function that hashes a password or passphrase
     * Protects against *dictionary* and *rainbow table* attacks
 * **Secret Key** --- a piece of information that serves as a parameter to a cryptographic algorithm
 * **Semantically secure** --- when an attacker cannot distinguish two encryptions from each other even if the they chose the corresponding plaintexts
 * **Signature** --- scheme for checking **authentication** and **integrity**
 * **Spoofing attack** --- one person or program successfully masquerades as another by falsifying data
 * **SSL (Secure Sockets Layer) / TLS (Transport Layer Security)** --- cryptographic protocols designed to provide communication security over the Internet
     * **SSL provides an encrypted TCP connection**
     * **data integrity**
     * **endpoint authentication**
     * First they *assure the counterparty*, aka *handshake*, then they exchange a *symmetric key* which is then used to encrypt data sent between them
     * Often uses port 443 for **HTTPS**
     * *Uses:* eCommerce and banking
 * **Vulnerability** --- a *security-relevant* **software defect** that can be *exploited*

 ## Notes on Specific Things

-### Buffer Overflow
+### Buffer Overflow (C[++] only, I think)
 ##### 12/8/14

 This example is from the Coursera course "Software Security" video "Buffer Overflow"